elotroalex/chiens/_texts/translation.md

 - {:.sp} The Prison Guard *(addressing the public.)*

-- {: .pr} Look at him, a caricature if you will, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, a sad conductor of a race of demons; sneaky schemer lost with his fanatics.
+- {:.pr} Look at him, a caricature if you will, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, a sad conductor of a race of demons; sneaky schemer lost with his fanatics.
-- {: .pr.i} Ladies and Gentlemen, listen carefully ...
+- {:.pr.i} Ladies and Gentlemen, listen carefully ...
 In 1793 we learned that in the name of human rights, we learned, I repeat, that the most vile of all races was going to sit side by side with us at the banquet of a laughable fraternity.
-- {: .pr.i} Ah, we didn't have to wait long to see the results.
+- {:.pr.i} Ah, we didn't have to wait long to see the results.
 There was comedy.
 There was a bit of tragedy.
 There was horror.
 Cannibals could be seen entering the towns swollen with pride; we lived the Te Deum.
 We saw constitutions being drafted.
 That's what we saw, good people who are listening.
 And what else did we witness?
 The smoke in the midday sky, the fire in the midnight sky of innumerable aurora borealis reflecting the images of crime and absurdity far in the distance.

 ---

 [74]({{site.baseurl}}/chiens/p074.html){:.pagetitle}

-- {: .pr.i} Well, I say that this is a supreme justice, and it is she who now transforms the General Toussaint Louverture into the old Toussaint, the slave Toussaint, a sad thing forgotten in the latrines of history, a lousy negro, a fallen negro ...
+- {:.pr.i} Well, I say that this is a supreme justice, and it is she who now transforms the General Toussaint Louverture into the old Toussaint, the slave Toussaint, a sad thing forgotten in the latrines of history, a lousy negro, a fallen negro ...
 - {:.pr.i} Toussain, Toussaint, the brood of Ham will never be able to shake off its curse of daily tears.

 - {:.sp} The Narrator.